• Skip to main content

 • Lightly grease a slice tin (approx 28 x 18cm) and line with baking paper, leaving paper overhanging at sides to assist with removal of slice later.

-• Add powdered milk, mixed fruit, glace cherries, icing sugar, rice bubbles and ¾ cup of the coconut (retaining remaining ¼ cup) to a mixing bowl and stir to combine.
+• Add powdered milk, icing sugar, mixed fruit, glace cherries, rice bubbles and ¾ cup of the coconut (retaining remaining ¼ cup) to a mixing bowl and stir to combine.
 Sprinkle vanilla extract over the mixture.

 • Melt copha over low heat until completely melted.
 Pour over dry ingredients and stir until combined.